hosseinmoazami/monitoring-prometheus-exporter/README.md

-# Monitoring with Prometheus Exporter
+# Monitoring with Prometheus Exporters
-Prometheus exporter, consist of ansible playbook for install node exporter, redis exporter, ipmi exporter, ... on defined hosts.
+Prometheus exporters, consist of ansible playbook for install node exporter, redis exporter, ipmi exporter, ... on defined hosts.

 ---

 ## Running

-> change hosts ip in inverory.yml file, base on your infrastructure add your ips in defined hosts.
+> change hosts ip in inventory.yml file, base on your infrastructure, add your IPs in defined hosts.

 ### Node exporter